Serena MCP server

 Modes and Contexts

-• Contexts (set at startup, cannot be changed):
+• Contexts (set at startup):

-• desktop-app: For desktop applications (default)
+• desktop-app: For applications like Claude Desktop (default)

-• agent: For autonomous agent scenarios
+• agent: For more autonomous behavior

-• ide-assistant: For IDE integrations
+• ide-assistant: For IDE integration

 • Modes (can be changed during a session):

-• editing: For code modification
+• editing: For code modification tasks

 • interactive: For conversational interaction

-• one-shot: For tasks completed in a single response
+• one-shot: For single-response tasks

-Set context at startup:
+Set a context at startup:

 serena start-mcp-server --context ide-assistant